The Group of Disjoint 2-Spheres in 4-Space: Appendix: Whitney disks and accessory disks

 \subsection{Accessory disks}

 Let $p$ be a transverse self-intersection in a connected immersed surface $f:\Sigma\imra X$, where as usual we blur the distinction between $f$ and its image in the $4$--manifold $X$.
 An embedded circle in $f$ which changes sheets at $p$ and is disjoint from the boundary and all other singularities of $f$ is called an \emph{accessory circle} for $p$.
+(Accessory circles are also sometimes called \emph{double point loops}.)

 Any generically immersed disk bounded by an accessory circle for $p$ is called an \emph{accessory disk} for $p$.
 In this paper accessory disks will only be used in the case that $\Sigma= S^2$ and $X=S^4$, so every $p\in f\pitchfork f$ admits an accessory disk, for any choice of accessory circle.

-\subsection{Framed accessory disks}
+\subsubsection{Framed accessory disks}

 Let $p$ be a self-intersection of $f$ admitting an accessory disk $A$ with (embedded) boundary $\partial A$.
 Denote by $\nu_{\partial A}$ the restriction to $\partial A$ of the normal disk-bundle $\nu_A$ of $A$ in $X$.
 The tangent space to $f$ along $\partial A$ determines a $1$-dimensional subspace of $\nu_{\partial A}$ at each point other than $p$, and at $p$ the two sheets of $f$ determine a pair of transverse $1$-dimensional subspaces of $\nu_{\partial A}$ (Figure~\ref{accessory-sheets}).
 Let $\overline{\partial A}$ be any nowhere-vanishing section of $\nu_{\partial A}$ such that $\overline{\partial A}$ is in the complement of the tangent space of $f$, and define the twisting $\omega(A)\in\Z$ to be the obstruction to extending $\overline{\partial A}$ over $A$, i.e.~$\omega(A)$ is the relative Euler number $\chi(\nu_A,\overline{\partial A})$ (cf.~Remark~\ref{rem:general-whitney-section} just above).
 Then $A$ is said to be \emph{framed} if $\omega(A)=0$.
 Note that $\omega(A)$ is well-defined since the rotations (relative to $A$) of $\overline{\partial A}$ in $\nu_{\partial A}\cong S^1\times D^2$ are determined by the $1$-dimensional subspaces cut out by $f$, and $\omega(A)$ does not depend on a choice of orientation of $A$ (as observed above for Whitney disks).
 Any such section $\overline{\partial A}$ will be referred to as an \emph{accessory section} for $A$, and in this paper the adjective ``parallel'' applied to an accessory disk always means an extension over $A$ of an accessory section.